About Michael P. Murphy

 Closing public finance transactions for 40 years

 Navigating public finance transactions takes considerable skill, knowledge and insight.
 Moreover, it takes an understanding of the specific, unique issues that can arise in these transactions.
-For nearly 40 years, Michael has closed public finance deals related to affordable housing developments.
+For 40 years, Michael has closed public finance deals related to affordable housing developments.
 He understands the challenges that can arise, and he understands how to manage transactions in a way that preserves relationships and protects his clients' interests.

 - Closing public finance and real estate transactions involving affordable multifamily housing using tax-exempt financing, low-income housing tax credits and other forms of subsidy